 - Use link shorteners or redirect services for important external links

-For businesses managing multiple websites or complex site structures, consider implementing a content management system that automatically tracks and validates links.
-This is particularly important for e-commerce sites where broken product links directly impact sales.
+If you manage multiple websites or complex site structures, consider a content management system that automatically tracks and validates links.
+That’s especially important for e-commerce sites, where broken product links directly cost you sales.

-Let me address something that often gets overlooked – broken links in Excel files and other documents.
-Microsoft’s guidance on fixing broken links to data shows that these issues can be surprisingly complex, especially when dealing with external data sources.
+Let me cover something that often gets overlooked: broken links in Excel files and other documents.
+Microsoft’s guidance on fixing broken links to data shows that these issues can be surprisingly complex, especially with external data sources.

-The tricky bit about Excel broken links is that they’re often hidden in places you wouldn’t expect.
-Research on finding broken Excel links reveals that data validation rules can contain links that don’t appear in the obvious “Edit Links” dialog.
+The tricky part with Excel broken links is that they hide in places you wouldn’t expect.
+Research on finding broken Excel links shows that data validation rules can contain links that don’t appear in the obvious “Edit Links” dialog.

 - Data validation rules in cells